waynodiablo/Oystercard/bookmark_manager/03_setting_up_a_database.md

 [Back to the Challenge Map](00_challenge_map.md)

-We now have a web application with some **hard-coded** data (an array of Bookmarks).
+We now have a web application with some **hard-coded** data (an array of Bookmarks) and the users of our application can see those bookmarks listed on a page.

 In the next few challenges, we are going to:

 - set up a **database**,
 - play with it a bit to understand its structure, and
 - connect it to our Sinatra application.

 > We'll return to building the Bookmark Manager application in [this challenge](./06_interacting_with_postgres_from_ruby.md), a few challenges down the line.
 If you're already comfortable with how Relational Databases work, feel free to skip to that challenge.